 \subsubsection{Blackbody modeling}

 The properties of UV/optical TDE flare emission can be empirically be well described using evolving blackbody models.
+This is somewhat surprising, given that there is growing evidence for a viewing angle dependence of the observational consequence of stellar destruction \citep{Dai2018, Leloudas2019}, implying that asymmetry is present in the ensuing structure.
+As a result, it is unclear to what degree the results of blackbody fitting the TDE SED can be physically interpreted.

-For each epoch of Swift observations, we therefore model the SED using a blackbody curve, although the physical interpretation of this model is unlikely to be straightforward, as the powering source of this emission remains unclear.
+With this caveat in mind, for each epoch of Swift observations, we model the SED using a blackbody curve, although the physical interpretation of this model is unlikely to be straightforward, as the powering source of this emission remains unclear.
 We include all the host-subtracted Swift photometry, and linearly interpolate the ZTF $g$- and $r$-band measurements to these epochs to provide coverage from 2000 -- 7000 \AA.
 We do not extrapolate the ZTF measurements beyond their latest observing epochs.
 We use a maximum likelihood approach to fit a blackbody model to each epoch, assuming a flat prior for all parameters; the resulting fits are illustrated in Figure \ref{fig:seds}.
 Uncertainties are assessed by sampling from the posterior distributions of the parameters directly.
 Assuming isotropic emission also yields the characteristic blackbody radius.
 The temperature, radius and bolometric blackbody luminosity are shown in Figure \ref{fig:templumrad}; the values based only on ZTF (without temperature fit, but with a bolometric correction) data are shown as green triangles.

 The temperature decreases by $\sim$ 10\,000 K during the first part of the lightcurve.
 Several sources in the \citet{van_Velzen_21} sample show similar behaviour.
 Such cooling is typically seen in TDEs after peak, likely as a result of an expanding photosphere, although the effect is particularly strong for AT~2020zso (a similar effect was seen in AT2019qiz, \citealt{Nicholl2020}).
 The MOSFit results show a similar temperature evolution, although the temperature changes somewhat slower (this is intrinsic to the TDE model).
 There is some indication of an increasing trend at later times (again similar to typical TDE behaviour), but the uncertainties are large.